 Old Fort Myers Real Estate

 Anchored by the historic winter estates of Thomas Edison and Henry Ford, Old Fort Myers offers the stately elegance of McGregor Boulevard and the charm of several early 20th century eclectic neighborhoods.
-Venerable Old Fort Myers neighborhoods, established during the days of Edison, Ford and Firestone include: Allen Park; Burtwood; Edison Park; Riverside Park; Seminole Park and Valencia Terrace.
+Venerable Old Fort Myers neighborhoods, established during the days of Edison, Ford and Firestone include: Allen Park; Burtwood; Edison Park; Riverside; Seminole Park and Valencia Terrace.
 These neighborhoods offer an interesting mix of Mediterranean Revival architecture and provide a glimpse into the 1920s Fort Myers boom era.
 Read more about Old Fort Myers real estate.